Updated: Aug 7

 6) Adjustable Alert Distance

-The Prox PRD™ has the ability to adjust the alert distance.
+The Prox PRD has the ability to adjust the alert distance.
 The default alert distance has been extensively tested to alert you before forgetting your phone and leaving it behind in environments such as at home, at the office, in the car, or in a restaurant, store, hotel, etc. Different environments may have different alert ranges for the same alert distance setting.
 Do initial testing at the default alert distance before making adjustments.
-Alert distance ranges can vary greatly (typically 30 feet to 120 feet) and may be shorter or further for some phone models and environments, especially if both the PRD and phone are outside in an open space/area and there are no obstructions — e.g., buildings, walls, doors, trees, or even people.
+The PRD will alert before you get too far from your phone.
+Alert distance ranges can vary greatly and may be shorter or further for some phone models and environments, especially if both the PRD and phone are outside in an open space/area and there are no obstructions — e.g., buildings, walls, doors, trees, or even people.

 Distances vary based on the user’s location, the position and orientation of the phone, the position and orientation of the PRD, and the RF environment.
 For example, the alert distance can be further if both the PRD and phone are outside in an open space/area and there are no obstructions — e.g., buildings, walls, doors, trees, or even people.
 This adjustable feature allows for the user to select their preference and select a distance that alerts them before they drive off in their car.
 This is much different than receiving a long-range, non-adjustable phone separation alert down the block or even up to a quarter-mile away.